ManojKumarShankar/Miniproject/README.md

+## TITLE
-## AI BASED PICTURE TRANSLATION
+AI BASED PICTURE TRANSLATION
-Small description about the project like one below
-The integration of a chatbot within a hostel booking system, aimed at streamlining the reservation process for students and improving the overall user experience.

 ## About
 <!--Detailed Description about the project-->